Swift Registry

 Configure Cloudsmith as your Swift Registry

-Use Swift version 5.9 or above to publish Swift package to Cloudsmith using the Swift Package Manager.
-You can verify by running swift -version
+) to publish Swift package to Cloudsmith using the Swift Package Manager.
+Then, set your Cloudsmith repository for the project:

-swift package-registry set https://swift.cloudsmith.io/OWNER/REPOSITORY/
+swift package-registry set https://swift.cloudsmith.io/WORKSPACE/REPOSITORY/

 This creates a configuration file at .swiftpm/configuration/registries.json